NHeijne/assignment1/Project1N_1_2/README.txt

 = Running

-The program can be run with two optional arguments, namely, the treebank file filename and the testsentences file filename, respectively.
+The program can be run with three optional arguments, namely, the treebank file filename, the test sentences file filename, and the test sentences trees file filename, respectively.
 If these are not provided, however, the program will ask for them.

 = Code structure